Table of Contents

-(For an explanation of the term IRF see IRF)
+(For an explanation of the term Instrument Response Function see IRF)

-Diluting the scattering solution is better than using grey filters.
-Ideal is when the decay and the IRF are recorded at the same differential count rate (and NOT at the same average count rates).
+Make sure that the detection count rate is much lower than the count rate during a fluorescence decay measurement.
+Diluting the scattering solution is better than using grey (ND) filters.
+Ideal is when the decay and the IRF are recorded at the same differential count rate (and NOT at the same average count rate).

-If the IRF should be measured on a microscope system with SPAD detectors, in the UV range also the Raman-scattering of water can be used.
-E.g. the Raman scattering can be recorded with a HQ480/40 bandpass filter, if a 405nm diode is used.
-This method is less suited for long wavelengths, as the Raman efficiency decreases.
-The water must be very pure in order not to capture any fluorescence.
+If the IRF should be measured in the UV range on a microscope system with SPAD detectors, the Raman scattering of water can be used, too.
+E.g. the Raman scattering can be recorded with a HQ480/40 bandpass filter, if a 405nm laser diode is used.
+This method is less suited for long wavelengths, as the Raman scattering decreases.
+In order to avoid signal contamination by any fluorescence, the water must be very pure.

-Some detectors (particularly SPADs) have wavelength dependent timing response.
+Some detectors (particularly MPD SPADs) have a wavelength dependent timing response.
 In this case an IRF recorded at the excitation wavelength may not be useful for precise reconvolution.
-The solution is to acquire the IRF at the fluorescence wavelength, or at least spectrally closer to the fluorescence emission.
+The solution is to acquire the IRF at the fluorescence wavelength, or at least spectrally closer to the fluorescence emission wavelength.